MicrosoftDocs/windows-dev-docs/hub/apps/develop/feeds/implement-feed-provider-cs.md

 ### Add Windows App SDK package reference to the packaging project

 You need to add a reference to the Windows App SDK nuget package to the MSIX packaging project.
-In **Solution Explorer**, double-click the ExampleWidgetProviderPackage project to open the ExampleWidgetProviderPackage.wapproj file.
+In **Solution Explorer**, double-click the ExampleFeedProviderPackage project to open the ExampleFeedProviderPackage.wapproj file.
 Add the following xml inside the **Project** element.

 ```xml
 <!--ExampleWidgetProviderPackage.wapproj-->